 Do you have a budding astronaut or aerospace engineer in your classroom?
-Then try these space activities for preschoolers.
-You can download them as a set of free preschool lesson plans at the end of this post.
+Then try these free space theme preschool lesson plans.
+You can download the free set of lesson plans at the end of this post.

 Ever met a preschooler who doesn’t love outer space?